Chyavana: Brahmanas

 In a narrative found in the Satapatha Brahmana (IV.1.5.1-13), Chyavana is mentioned as a descendant of Bhrigu.
-While all the Bhrigus were away, Chyavana, with a senile body, was living in his ashrama.
+While the other Bhrigus were away, Chyavana, with a senile body, was living in his ashrama.
 Once, King Sharyati, son of Manu, came for hunting near Chyavana's ashrama (hermitage) with his army.
-Sharyati's children was also with him.
+Sharyati's children were also with him.
 They went to Chyavana Rishi's ashrama, where the rishi was in meditation.
-While white-ants had covered his body and only his eyes were visible.
+While white-ants had covered his body, only his eyes were visible.
 They humiliated Chyavana, and in his fury, the sage cursed them.
 His curse created discord amongst Sharyati's family.
-When Sharyati found the cause of his misfortune, he offered his daughter Sukanya in marriage to Chayavana, so that she could take care of revered saint.
+When Sharyati found the cause of his misfortune, he offered his daughter Sukanya in marriage to Chayavana, so that she could take care the revered saint.

 Later, the Ashvins came to his ashrama, and tried to seduce Sukanya.
 Sukanya, who refused to leave her husband, instead asked the Ashvins to restore Chyavana's youth.
 Following their advice, Chyavana's youth was restored by a combination of three treatments.
 Certain herbs were put into a pond and the rishi was asked to have a dip in the pond.
-A herbal paste was prepared for application on the body of rishi, which was part of 'Kayakalpa'.
+A herbal paste was prepared for application on the body of the rishi, which was part of 'Kayakalpa'.
 A special herbal paste, chyavanaprasham, was prepared for the rishi to take as a medicine.

 In return, the Ashvins obtained a share in the sacrificial offerings in Kurukshetra on her suggestion.
-In the Aitareya Brahmana (VIII.21.4), the inauguration of Sharyata by him is compared with the Indra's coronation.
+In the Aitareya Brahmana (VIII.21.4), the inauguration of Sharyata by him is compared with Indra's coronation.